diksharai9/developer-roadmap/README.md

 [![](https://img.shields.io/badge/-Translations-0a0a0a.svg?style=flat&colorA=0a0a0a)](./translations)
 [![](https://img.shields.io/badge/%E2%9D%A4-YouTube%20Channel-0a0a0a.svg?style=flat&colorA=0a0a0a)](https://www.youtube.com/channel/UCA0H2KIWgWTwpTFjSxp0now?sub_confirmation=1)

-Below you will find a set of charts demonstrating the paths that you can take and the technologies that you have to adopt in order to become a frontend, backend or a devops developer.
+Below you will find a set of charts demonstrating the paths that you can take, and the technologies that you have to adopt in order to become a frontend, backend or a devops developer.
 I made these charts for an old professor of mine who wanted something to share with his college students to give them a perspective; sharing them here to help the community.

 ***